sandesh1712/VideoTrimAPI/README.md

 # Assumptions Made
 1. This is an video storing/sharing service
 2. User can upload /trim videos using this service
-3. user can trim their videos anytime they want
+3. user can trim their videos anytime they want either from start or end
 4. The video size and length limits are configurable in env variables and will be same for every user